 Need for Comprehensive Treatment Program

-Escitalopram Oral Solution is indicated as an integral part of a total treatment program for MDD that may include other measures (psychological, educational, social) for patients with this syndrome.
+Escitalopram Oxalate is indicated as an integral part of a total treatment program for MDD that may include other measures (psychological, educational, social) for patients with this syndrome.
 Drug treatment may not be indicated for all adolescents with this syndrome.
-Safety and effectiveness of Escitalopram Oral Solution in MDD has not been established in pediatric patients less than 12 years of age.
+Safety and effectiveness of escitalopram oxalate in MDD has not been established in pediatric patients less than 12 years of age.
 Antidepressants are not intended for use in the adolescent who exhibits symptoms secondary to environmental factors and/or other primary psychiatric disorders.
 Appropriate educational placement is essential and psychosocial intervention is often helpful.
-When remedial measures alone are insufficient, the decision to prescribe antidepressant medication will depend upon the physician's assessment of the chronicity and severity of the patient's symptoms.
+When remedial measures alone are insufficient, the decision to prescribe antidepressant medication will depend upon the physician’s assessment of the chronicity and severity of the patient’s symptoms.

 FDA-Approved Medication Guide